caioquirino/laiza-garage-sale/README.md

 # Getting Started with this Garage store page

 This is a Garage Store page forked from @mattmoreira/garage-sale (which is also forked from @marcbarbosa/garage).
+Thanks a lot for your Open Source effort!

 Feel free to fork it and use to also sell your products!